Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 await fd.close();

-For the temp-file-and-rename pattern with durability:
+For the temp-file-and-rename pattern with durability, the file and the directory need separate flushes:

 const fd = await fs.promises.open(tmpPath, 'w');